maxidea1024/unleash-proxy-lua/README.md

 ### Available events:

 - **error** - emitted when an error occurs on init, or when fetch function fails, or when fetch receives a non-ok response object.
 The error object is sent as payload.
-- **initialized** - emitted after the SDK has read local cached data in the storageProvider.
+- **init** - emitted after the SDK has read local cached data in the storageProvider.
 - **ready** - emitted after the SDK has successfully started and performed the initial fetch towards the Togglet server.
 - **update** - emitted every time the Togglet server returns a new feature toggle configuration.
 The SDK will emit this event as part of the initial fetch from the SDK.